 Underwriting and Claims Validation Reviews are held periodically to test the effectiveness of the processes and controls in the risk management frameworks.
-Gaps in compliance with the controls require either a Remediation Plan or a Risk Acceptance against the respective control(s) under the Risk Policy Management process.
-Underwriting and Claims functions monitor the progress of Remediation Plans and is the approver for Risk Acceptances.
+Gaps in compliance with the controls require either a Remediation Plan or a Risk Acceptance against the respective control(s) under the Risk Management Policy process.
+Underwriting and Claims functions monitor the progress of Remediation Plans.
 These are reported to the Risk and Control Committee and ORSA Committee, with overdue items escalated to the Group Senior Claims Underwriting and Reinsurance Management forum.